sgiammy/emotion-patterns-in-music-playlists/README.md

 ### Demo

-In order to run the demo web application you need to install Flask:
+In order to run the demo web application you need to install the dependencies:

-        pip install Flask
+        pip install -r requirements.txt
+        python -m spacy download en_core_web_lg

 After that, the web app server can be executed by running: